Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 To adjust the distance between the rim and brake pads

-- Locate the barrel adjuster along the brake cable.
-It will either be by the shifter lever or the brake itself (Fig.19).
+- Locate the barrel adjuster along the brake cable, either by the brake itself or the brake lever (Fig. 33 page 31).

 - Turn the barrel adjuster clockwise to increase brake pad clearance.